AElfProject/aelf-docs/docs/Tools/chain-sdk/java-sdk/index.md

 System.out.println(balance.getBalance());
 ```

-This guide provides basic steps to interact with an AElf node using the aelf-sdk.java library.
+This guide provides basic steps to interact with an aelf node using the aelf-sdk.java library.
 For more detailed information and advanced usage, please refer to the repository documentation.